ripsawridge/site/contents/content/cma/2009/shorts.md

 ### Doss dela Torta
 _May, 2009_

-While vacationing at the Garda Lake with the family, I took our last full afternoon for a solo hike.
+ehile vacationing at the Garda Lake with the family, I took our last full afternoon for a solo hike.
 I could see an alpine crest northwest of Riva, and my map just covered the area.
 Driving to the pretty Lago di Tenno, I parked the car at the trailhead by the village of Ballino.
 Heading up trail 420 to the west, it